Endometriosis & ME

 My Christian faith is very important to me and I have received God’s healing on many occasions and been involved in the Healing Ministry.
 I am an inveterate animal lover, who has always had cats and rabbits.
 Animals are wonderfully healing and I can’t exist without their company.

 I hope this article will increase your understanding of both Endometriosis and M.E.
 For further information about Endometriosis please visit Endometriosis UK.
-I would love to hear from anyone that shares my interests and beliefs; please contact me at firstname.lastname@example.org.
+I would love to hear from anyone who shares my interests and beliefs; please contact me through Heart-Work.

 I have a lovely cat called Mittens and a lovely rabbit called Shadow.